 If you use the smoke rifles, consider covering them with that, putting it between potential enemies and your Assault buddies.

-Ammo bags are candy so give them out freely and when defending, build fortifications as you do it the quickest.
+Ammo bags are also candy so give them out freely and when defending build fortifications as you do it the quickest.
 But the Support has a couple of valuable jobs on the offensive as well.
 Firstly, you are the king of protecting Medics trying to revive.
 Supports suppress enemies the fastest with a high rate of fire and large magazines.
-Since the time to kill is so short, a few bullets make players dive for cover or hit the ground almost immediately, and if they don’t, they die.
-So unload in the direction of enemies to cover Medics.
+Since the time to kill is so short, a few bullets will make players dive for cover or hit the ground almost immediately, and if they don’t, they die.
+So, unload in the direction of enemies to cover Medics.

 A support sniper is away from the main fight, but near where their squad or allies are attacking or defending.
 They aren’t picking off enemies 3 miles away that may not be relevant.
 They spot with their spotting scope and pick off direct threats to their team, particularly other snipers.
-Even without the spotting scope, a Recons vantage points make them the best at marking areas for their squad.
-If a group runs into a nearby building where you cant snipe them, you can mark the exact building for your squad. never underestimate how powerful knowledge is in this game.
+Even without the spotting scope, a Recon in a vantage point makes them ideal for marking areas for their squad.
+If a group runs into a nearby building where you can’t snipe them, you can mark the exact building for your squad.
+Never underestimate how powerful knowledge is in this game.